CERA

 Our researchers are involved in a range of studies on uveitis.
 A few key projects include:

-Uveitis research at CERA is led by Associate Professor Lyndell Lim, a uveitis and medical retina subspecialist, who is also Head of Clinical Trials Research
+Uveitis research at CERA is led by Professor Lyndell Lim – a uveitis and medical retina subspecialist and Chief Medical Officer of Cerulea Clinical Trials.

 Learn more about our uveitis research